New Orleans Saints vs. Washington Football Team NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Over/under insights

-- Washington's games have gone over 43.5 points in three of four chances this season.
+- Sunday's over/under is 5.3 points lower than the two team's combined 48.8 points per game average.

-- The two teams combine to average 48.8 points per game, 5.3 more than the over/under in this contest.
+- The 47.8 points per game these two squads have allowed to opponents this season are 4.3 more than the 43.5 over/under in this contest.

-- These two squads surrender a combined 47.8 points per game, 4.3 more than this contest's over/under.

 Saints stats and trends